Dear Wagner fans and Friends of the Oper,

-Intendant and Stage Director for the new Ring of the Oper Zürich
+Intendant and Director of the new Ring at the Oper Zürich

 Dr. Harold Grüninger